shubhamkarad/konfhub-react-task/README.md

     *  Install Axios in React App:

             npm install axios
-## Load More Events
+### Load More Events
 * By clicking on Load more CTA user can able to see more events.
-## Responsive for mobile, tablet and wide screen
+### Responsive for mobile, tablet and wide screen
 * Application is responsive for all the devices.
 * I have used media quries in CSS to make the application responsive.

 ## Structure of the application
 * I have divided all sections into components.
-* Events componet contains the functional part of the events.
+* Events component contain the functional part of the events.
 * Similarly for header, search , button and eventCards I have created separate components.